jddf/spec/draft-ucarion-jddf-xx.md

   }
 }
 ~~~
+{: #cddl-definitions title="A correct JDDF schema using the \"ref\" form" }

-However, this schema is incorrect, as it refers to a definition that doesn't
+However, {{cddl-def-no-bar}} is incorrect, as it refers to a definition that
-exist:
+doesn't exist:

 ~~~ json
 {